libitx/txforge/README.md

 Lets look at some examples.

-### So, you want R-Puzzle's, huh?
+### So, you want R-Puzzles, huh?

 TxForge ships with a `P2RPH` (Pay to R-Puzzle Hash) Cast.
-The approach for R-Puzzles is pulled directly from Dean Little's superb [rpuzzle](#todo) library (much respect - I learnt a lot from reading this code).
+The approach for R-Puzzles is pulled directly from Dean Little's superb [rpuzzle](https://github.com/deanmlittle/rpuzzle) library (much respect - I learnt a lot from reading this code).

 To create and redeem an R-Puzzle, you will need to know your K value and R value.
 TxForge doesn't provide a way to generate these, it assumes you have them already.
 Look at Dean's code if you want examples of how to do this.